eudondian/opp-school-library/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I would like to thank Microverse for giving us an opportunity to learn more about Front-End Development.
+- I would like to thank Microverse for giving us an opportunity to learn more about software Development.

-- I would also like to thank my coding partners Chis and habtamu for the support toward the completion of this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>